magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/aws-kinesis.md

 ##### AWS Kinesis Integration

-Next we will create Integration with AWS Kinesis inside the Thingsboard.
+Next we will create Integration with AWS Kinesis inside the IoT Hub.
 Open **Integrations** section and add new Integration with type
 **AWS Kinesis**

 - Name: kinesis_integration